elastic/kibana/src/plugins/usage_collection/README.md

 ### New Platform:

-Make sure `usageCollection` is in your optional Plugins.
+1. Make sure `usageCollection` is in your optional Plugins:

 ```json
 // plugin/kibana.json